~50%

 Celonis in banking: where the platform delivers concrete results

-Credit processes and customer service
+Credit processes and regulatory compliance

 Quantified results in banking – performance improvements through process intelligence

-Conversion rate: 15% improvement; at one digital bank approximately 50%
+Conversion rate: 15% improvement; at one digital bank approximately 50% (BCG/Celonis)

-Customer satisfaction: 10–15 point improvement in NPS
+Customer satisfaction: 10–15 point improvement in NPS (BCG/Celonis)

 Market overview: Celonis and its competitors